learn-co-curriculum/dsc-regression-model-evaluation/README.md

-# Co-efficient of Determination
+# Coefficient of Determination

+## Introduction
 For linear regression analysis, as we saw earlier, the straight does not **fully** describe the relationship between variables and there is always some error.
 In order to determine the "goodness of fit** of the fitted line, we need some measure to show the predictive performance of the model.
 In this lesson, we shall look at R<sup>2</sup> (pronounced r squared) as a coefficient of determination for our fitted model.

-### Objectives
+## Objectives
-You will be able to
+You will be able to:

 * Describe squared error as means to identify the difference between predicted and actual values

-* Calculate the co-efficient of deteremination (r-squared) for a given regression line
+* Calculate the coefficient of deteremination (R-squared) for a given regression line

 ## R-Squared
 > **R-squared or coefficient of determination is a statistical measure that is used to assess the goodness of fit of a regression model.**